history of dog training alaska dog works

 Quick facts about the evolution of dog training

-Dogs and people have been teaming up for centuries, but you’d have a hard time finding anything written about formal dog training prior to the 1800s.
-From the records we do have, it’s pretty evident that the positive reinforcement dog training movement didn’t arise until the late 20th century.
-Prior to then, the human/canine relationship hasn’t always proven easy for the dog, as we humans often resorted to using the stick over the carrot.
+Dogs and people have been teaming up for centuries, but you’d have a hard time finding anything written about formal dog training before the 1800s.
+From the records we have, it’s fairly evident that the positive reinforcement dog training movement didn’t emerge until the late 20th century.
+Before then, the human/canine relationship hadn’t always proven easy for the dog, as we humans often resorted to using the stick over the carrot.

 Yet as our understanding of canine behavior has slowly grown, so too has our empathy and compassion, and we have evolved more humane ways of understanding and communicating with dogs.
-Today’s positive reinforcement dog training methods have their origins in clinical scientific experimentation, but they have at their core the fundamental principles of kindness.
+Today’s positive reinforcement dog training methods have their origins in clinical scientific experimentation, but at their core, they are founded on the fundamental principle of kindness.

 Facebook